simonmichael/hledger/hledger/doc/commands.m4.md

 ## incomestatement
 Show an income statement.
 Alias: is.

+`--change`
+: show balance change in each period (default)

+`--cumulative`
+: show balance change accumulated across periods (in multicolumn reports), instead of changes during periods

+`-H --historical`
+: show historical ending balance in each period (includes postings before report start date), instead of changes during each period

+`--tree`
+: show accounts as a tree; amounts include subaccounts (default in simple reports)

 `--flat`
+: show accounts as a list; amounts exclude subaccounts except when account is depth-clipped (default in multicolumn reports)

+`-A --average`
+: show a row average column (in multicolumn mode)

+`-T --row-total`
-: show full account names, as a list (default)
+: show a row total column (in multicolumn mode)

 `-N --no-total`
 : don't show the final total row

 `--drop=N`
-: in flat mode: omit N leading account name parts
+: omit N leading account name parts (in flat mode)

 `--no-elide`
 : don't squash boring parent accounts (in tree mode)